OceanographyforEveryone/OpenCTD/README.md

-# Project Updates 5/25/2021
+# Project Updates 7/21/2021

 There are several development and testing projects occuring concurrently.

-- Development and testing of a custom PCB to dramatically simplify the construction process.
-- Integration and testing of p1000 temperature sensors.
-- Integration and testing of 30 bar pressure sensor.
-- Code revisions.
-- Construction and Operation Manual revisions.
-- R and D on the more advance OpenCTDx with greater depth rating and sensor accuracy
+- Finalizing custom PCB for both standard OpenCTD and upgraded OpenCTDx
+- Developing alternative internal switch option for OpenCTD
+- Field testing OpenCTDs with commercial whale watching operators
+- Significant, comprehensive revisions to the build guide and instruction manual

 # Meet the OpenCTD!